What is TB and how is it transmitted?

 - £400 for hind and young stock

-- Defra guidance on managing TB in farmed deer, including movement restrictions and compensation
+- Defra guidance on managing TB in non-bovine animals, including movement restrictions and compensation

 - Guidance on managing TB in non-bovine animals in Wales and Scotland

 - Defra routinely publish statistics on cases of TB in non-bovine species in Great Britain based on information collated by APHA